SAP-samples/sales-and-service-cloud-extensions/BonusPlanCapSample/Files/authorization.md

 * Search and open your created Role collection.
 * Click on Edit button and add user in users section and save it.

-## Authorization details as per our sample applicaiton (BonusPlan)
+## Authorization details as per this sample applicaiton (BonusPlan)
 Authorization is implemented in this application.
 As explained in reference scenario, we have 2 roles/personas- Admin and Employee.
 For Admin users, role collection -**read_write_bplan_rolecollection** needs to be assigned.
 If this role is not assigned, user is treated as employee means user has employee persona.

-## Example as per our sample application
+Follow steps below to add authorization:

 * Go to your BTP sub account > Security, and click on "Role Collections"
 * Search and open "read_write_bplan_rolecollection" Role collection.
 This role should be there after deployment of application, as its created via code.